Natallia-Bahlai/demo-bedrock-knowledge-bases/README.md

 - Which region has the highest profit?
 - What types of Espresso do we have?

-8. Now open JupyterLab env from [Sagemaker Notebook](https://console.aws.amazon.com/sagemaker/home?#/notebooks-and-git-repos) and experiment with Bedrock APIs to run natural language queries (NLQ) and review response with SQL queries.
+8. Now open JupyterLab env from [Sagemaker Notebook](https://console.aws.amazon.com/sagemaker/home?#/notebooks-and-git-repos) and [quick-start.ipynb](quick-start.ipynb).
+Experiment with Bedrock APIs to run natural language queries (NLQ) and review response with SQL queries.
 This can help to create bank of curated queries for Knowledge Base configuration

+[Work in progress] If you want to try *.xls file, upload [superstore.csv](data/superstore.xls) into *demo-xls-{account_id}* bucket, then run [scratchpad.ipynb](scratchpad.ipynb) to convert xls to csv files, then run Glue crawler to create table with schema per sheet.
+Finally, run Sync data source in KB.
+Click **Test Knowledge Base** and play with data.

 ## How to improve accuracy further